-The last option was the best for my trip to The Philippines because the updated it very often, and I knew what to expect and when to expect it.
-It’s easier to prepare for the bad weather when you know it’s coming, and even better, you might be able to change your travel plans in time.
+The last option was the best for my trip to The Philippines because they updated it very often, and I knew what to expect and when to expect it.
+It’s easier to prepare for bad weather when you know it’s coming, and even better, you might be able to change your travel plans in time.

 Make sure your accommodation is weatherproof

 Are you expecting a lot of wind and rain?
 Then it won’t be fun to sleep in a tent or a bamboo hut on the beach.
 Make sure your accommodation is steady and has a good roof.
 Will there be floods?
-Make sure to stay in a place that’s on a hill or a higher floor in a hotel.
+Make sure to stay in a place that’s on a hill or on a higher floor in a hotel.

-Get the right clothes & accessoires
+Get the right clothes & accessories

-There’s nothing more irritating than walking around in wet clothes all day, so make sure to get some waterproof clothing and accessories.
-Always get a (lightweight) rain jacket and waterproof shoes (Goretex), or just wear flip-flops.
+There’s nothing more irritating than walking around in wet clothes all day, so make sure to get some warm and waterproof clothing.
+Always get a (lightweight) rain jacket, waterproof shoes (Goretex), or wear shoes that dry quickly.
+Water shoes or flip-flops can also be convenient.
 Especially in tropical countries, it doesn’t really matter if your feet get wet.